Seboga-Inc/kodekloud-100-days-of-devops/day-05-selinux-installation-and-configuration.md

+# Day 05 - Selinux Installation and Configuration
 Following a security audit, the xFusionCorp Industries security team has opted to enhance application and server security with SELinux.
 To initiate testing, the following requirements have been established for App server 2 in the Stratos Datacen

 Install the required SELinux packages.